 The Facilities Division includes Planning & Design Services, Plant Operations, Postal Center and limited receiving /storeroom services.
-These departments are responsible for maintaining the buildings, grounds, vehicles & equipment of the University, providing support services for campus operation, providing design and coordination of new construction & renovations and mail delivery.
+These departments are responsible for maintaining the buildings, grounds, vehicles and equipment of the University, providing support services for campus operation, providing design and coordination of new campus construction and renovations, and the oversight of the campus master plan.